TV-Rename/Website/_manual/options/preferences-files-folders.md

 The _Ignore "sample" videos_ and _Make all filenames lower case_ tick boxes need no further explanation.

-The final two options help TV&nbspRename when replacing videos that already exist in the library.
+The final two options help TV&nbsp;Rename when replacing videos that already exist in the library.

 The "Priority override terms:" text box defines the "hints" used to determine if a video has been improved at source.